 JUNIOR ALUMNA ACHIEVEMENT AWARD

-The Alumnae Association is pleased to award Psyche Loui ’99 the 2021 Junior Alumna Achievement Award for her outstanding work linking music with neuroscience and psychology.
+Crofton House School and the CHS Alumnae Association are pleased to award Hannah McCormack ’99 the 2022 Junior Alumna Achievement Award for her outstanding work in youth mental health and counselling.

 Nominating an Alumna

 Do you know an alumna you would like to nominate for an Alumnae Achievement Award?
 We accept nominations throughout the year.

 Crofton House School has a long history of distinguished alumnae.
 Learn about the life and accomplishments of past award winners.